 - U. Portable Sign: A freestanding sign not permanently anchored or secured to either a building or structure. - V. Private Traffic Directional and Instructional Signs: Any on-premise sign designed to direct and instruct motorists to access and circulate onsite in an orderly and safe manner.
 Per Code of Federal Regulations Title 23, Part 655.603, internal traffic control signs shall conform to the Manual on Uniform Traffic Control Devices. - W. Projecting Sign: A sign, other than a wall sign, which projects from and is supported by, or attached to, a wall of a building or structure. - X. Roof Sign: A sign erected, constructed, or maintained upon or over a roof, and more than half of whose height is above the building height.
 A sign mounted on a roof, which does not qualify as a roof sign, shall be considered a wall sign. - Y. Sandwich Board Sign: A Any temporary freestanding sign that is oriented in its display primarily towards pedestrian traffic. - Z. Shopping Center/Commercial PUD Sign: A sign designed for the purpose of being displayed by an entire shopping center.
 No single listing may exceed 50% of the area of any face of the sign. - AA.
 Sign: Any identification, description, display, illustration, or device which is affixed to or represented directly or indirectly upon a building, structure, or land in view of the general public and which directs attention to a product, place, activity, person, institution, or business.
 An Outdoor Advertising Sign Structure (OASS) shall not be considered a sign under the regulations contained in this ordinance. - BB.
 Subdivision Sign: Any sign displayed by a residential, commercial, office or industrial subdivision or neighborhood. - CC.
 Temporary Sign: A sign which is readily movable, not permanently anchored, and intended to be displayed for a limited period of time. - CC.
 Temporary Sign: A sign intended for a limited or intermittent period of display which is readily movable and is not permanently anchored to the ground, building or other structure.
 Such sign is not a portable sign.
 See Section IX-4.E for regulations for temporary signs. - DD.
-Temporary Non-Commercial Sign.
-A sign bearing a non commercial message which is displayed before, during or after an event to which the sign relates, and which is scheduled to take place at a specific time and place. - EE.
-Underground Utility Warning Signs: Signs displayed in connection with underground utility pipes, conduits, and cables. - FF.
+Underground Utility Warning Signs: Signs displayed in connection with underground utility pipes, conduits, and cables. - EE.
 Wall Sign, Wall-Mounted Sign, or Wall-Mounted Outdoor Advertising Sign Structure: A sign displayed on or visible through a wall of a building or structure so as to be seen primarily from the direction facing the wall.
 A wall sign or outdoor advertising sign structure attached to the exterior wall of a building or structure, which (in a plane parallel to the plane of said wall) does not extend or project more than 18 inches.